-Retail Financial Services ("RFS") serves consumers and businesses through personal service at bank branches and through ATMs, online banking and telephone banking.
-Consumers can use bank branches and ATMs, as well as online and mobile banking around the clock.
+Retail Financial Services ("RFS") serves consumers and businesses through personal service at bank branches and through ATMs, online and mobile banking and telephone banking.
+RFS is organized into Consumer & Business Banking and Mortgage Banking, which includes Mortgage Production and Servicing and Real Estate Portfolios.
+Consumer & Business Banking offers deposit and investment products and services to consumers and lending, deposit and cash management, and payment solutions to small businesses.
+Mortgage Production and Servicing includes mortgage origination and servicing activities.
+Real Estate Portfolios comprises residential mortgages and home equity loans, including the purchased credit-impaired portfolio acquired in the Washington Mutual transaction.
+Customers can use bank branches and ATMs, as well as online and mobile banking around the clock.
 Branch sales people assist customers with checking and savings accounts, mortgages, home equity and business loans and investments across the 23-state footprint from New York and Florida to California.
+As one of the largest mortgage originators in the United States, JPMorgan Chase Bank helps customers buy or refinance homes and also services mortgages and home equity loans.